-Effective as of January 1, 2022, the Company and Todd R. White, the Company's Chief Financial Officer, entered into an employment agreement (the "2022 White Employment Agreement").
-Pursuant to the 2022 White Employment Agreement, Mr. White receives an initial base annual compensation in the amount of \$90,000 per year, subject to annual review by the Board of Directors.
+Effective as of January 1, 2022, the Company and Todd R. White, the Company's Chief Financial Officer, entered into an employment agreement (the "2022 White Employment Agreement, Mr. White receives an initial base annual compensation in the amount of \$90,000 per year, subject to annual review by the Board of Directors.
 The 2022 White Employment Agreement has a term of two years and entitles Mr. White to participate in any deferred compensation plan the Company may adopt during the term of his employment with the Company.